I bought my Motorola Evaluation Kit MEK6800D1 on July 2nd, 1976 for C$267 -- my first ever "computer"!!

 By now I was beginning to be dissatisfied with my MEK6800D1-based system.
 In order to be more productive in developing software, I needed to add a floppy disk controller and drives, more RAM, and possibly more I/O ports.
 EXORbus boards were either difficult to find, or very expensive, but I didn't want to design and build and test all these boards from scratch.
 In any case, my system only had two expansion slots, both of which were already occupied, and both of which were connected to the unbuffered bus from the 6800 microprocessor chip on the MEK6800D1 board.
 So, almost exactly two years after buying the MEK6800D1 board, I bought my SwTPc 6800 computer system, which I probably should have done in the first place.

 In 1980 a 6-slot EXORbus expansion motherboard became available for the 6502-based AIM-65 single-board development computer.
 If something like this had been available in 1976, but for the MEK6800D1 to plug into, I might have been interested.

 The only part of my MEK6800D1-based computer system that I still have is the power supply.
 Unfortunately I can't find pictures of any other parts of the system.
 Some of the components were sold for nominal sums decades ago, the rest were probably just put into the garbage before I realized they would be worth something years later.

 I also kept (and still have) the thick Motorola M6800 Microprocessor Applications Manual that came with the MEK6800D1 kit, which gives all the information necessary to design a complete point-of-sale terminal with keyboard, display, bar code scanner, floppy disk controller, modem interface, printer interface, etc. It includes schematics, source code (in 6800 assembler), and explanations of how it all works.
-A real treasure trove for its time!
+It also shows how to interface a memory board to the EXORbus (page 4-20 and pages 4-65 thru 4-87).
+This book was a real treasure trove for its time!